 You should read this article if:

-- You're an adtech or advertiser's technical decision-maker.
+- You're an ad tech or advertiser's technical decision-maker.
 You may work in operations, DevOps, data science, IT, marketing, or another role where you make technical implementation decisions.
-You're wondering how the many proposals for Attribution Reporting systems work together to build a tool for privacy-preserving measurement.
+You're wondering how the APIs work for privacy-preserving measurement.

 - You're a technical practitioner (such as a developer, system operator, system architect, or data scientist) who will be setting up experiments with this API and Aggregation Service environment.

 In this article, you'll read a high-level, end-to-end explanation of how the services work for the Attribution Reporting API.
-If you're a technical practitioner, you can experiment with this API locally or in production with the unified Privacy Sandbox Relevance and Measurement Origin Trial.
+If you're a technical practitioner, you can experiment with this API locally.

 The Attribution Reporting API consists of many services, which require specific setup, client-side configurations, and server deployments.
 To determine what you need, first: